Call for Applications

 Applications must be submitted online through our new portal: Proposal Central.
 Please do take the time to get familiar with the site, set up an account and start filling in your profile.

 In order to find our calls for applications visit this quick access link: letter of intent application form

 The Brain Tumour Charity is a member of the Association of Medical Research Charities (AMRC) and adheres to its principles of peer review.
 Applications will be awarded through a competitive peer reviewed process (in line with AMRC principles) and then considered by our Scientific Advisory Boards (SABs).

 The Fellow must be appropriately trained and be able to demonstrate a strong track record in scientific research.
 They should be well suited to carry out the planned studies and applications must contribute to the development of the Fellow, allowing them to reach a position of professional maturity/independence.
 At all applications stages, Fellows must evidence now their willingness to relocate to the UK to take up a Senior Fellowship.

 Mentors must be well positioned to provide the Fellow with appropriate training, supervision and mentoring to help them establish themselves as independent researchers.
 There should be identifiable programmes for personal development at the Host Institution that the Fellow can be enrolled upon.

 Projects must have a sound approach and methodology in order to address the questions raised while exposing the Fellow to different techniques.

 A potential pathway for the research project to lead to patient benefit must be articulated as well as the anticipated impact of this.
 Applications with a clear path to clinical application will be strongly favoured.

 Value for money

-If you have any queries or would like to discuss your application, please do get in touch with us:
+If you have any query, would like to discuss your application or the new online portal, please do get in touch with us: